Skip to main content

 Are you having a hard time getting your customer’s cell phone number?

-Minor major close is a close you use when you want something pretty major, like a cell phone number, but you get it by making it seem like it’s no big deal.
+A minor major close is a technique you use when you want something significant, like a cell phone number, but you get it by making it seem like it’s no big deal.
+This strategy can be incredibly effective in building trust and making the ask feel more natural.

-And how do we do that?
+So, how do we do that?
 We do that by offering our number first.
-If I’m going to give you my number and it’s no big deal, then me asking for it shouldn’t be a big deal either.
+If I’m going to give you my number and make it seem like no big deal, then me asking for yours shouldn’t be a big deal either.
+This simple yet powerful approach can open doors to more personal communication with your customers.

 For more Hacks, check out our YouTube page.